undtrekie/EECS678Project1/README.md

     &
        -Appending '&' on to any executable allows for background execution

+    <
+       -Can be used to run a list of commands from a file.
+NOTE: the file must have a final command of either exit or quit.

     >
        -Used in conjunction with '&', '>' allows all output of the background executing program to be redirected to a file.
 Does not allow the same with programs not